magento/knowledge-base/src/troubleshooting/general/google-shopping-ads-channel-troubleshooting.md

 We recommend reviewing Google's [Verify and claim your website URL](https://support.google.com/merchants/answer/176793?hl=en).
 The URL could be claimed by another GMC account, or parent account.
 Or another GMC account received verification before this account.
 We recommend using administrative Google and GMC accounts for Google Shopping ads.

-If you are reusing a GMC account, see [Unlinking Existing GMC Account](https://docs.magento.com/m2/ee/user_guide/sales-channels/google-ads/gmc-unlink-gmc.html) in our developer documentation.
+If you are reusing a GMC account, see [Unlinking Existing GMC Account](https://docs.magento.com/m2/ee/user_guide/sales-channels/google-ads/gmc-unlink-gmc.html) in our user guide.
 This process walks through removing claimed URLs from an account.

 ### Q: I received an error trying to create an attribute after GMC creation and onboarding?

 Depending on timeouts and other factors, Adobe Commerce may encounter an issue when creating attributes after the GMC Onboarding step.
 During attribute mapping, you may have selected an option to create a new Adobe Commerce attribute for Category and Adult-Only.
 You can create the attribute directly in the Catalog or select another attribute mapping option.
-To resolve, see [Editing Attribute Mappings](https://docs.magento.com/m2/ee/user_guide/sales-channels/google-ads/products-edit-mappings.html) in our developer documentation.
+To resolve, see [Editing Attribute Mappings](https://docs.magento.com/m2/ee/user_guide/sales-channels/google-ads/products-edit-mappings.html) in our user guide.

 ## Approvals